-- B1.3.4 The team shall determine that PG3 is met if the catch monitoring system enables a census of catches using independent observation. - B1.3.5 The team shall follow B1.4.2 to report which of the precision guideposts is met.
+The team shall follow B1.4.2 to report which of the precision guideposts is met.

-B1.4 Scoring and rationale
+Scoring and rationale

-- B1.4.1 The team shall use Table B7 to determine which scoring guidepost (SG) is met for the scoring issue, based on the outcome of B1.2 and, if applicable, B1.3. - B1.4.1.1 If there are multiple scoring elements, the team shall determine which scoring guidepost is met for each scoring element.
+- The team shall use Table B5 to determine which scoring guidepost (SG) is met for the scoring issue, based on the outcome of B1.2 and, if applicable, B1.3. - If there are multiple scoring elements, the team shall determine which scoring guidepost is met for each scoring element.